tpmorris/WhatIfNotes/TimNotes.md

 Fine point 3.3.
 The 'possible worlds' notion surely doesn't rely so much on the assumption of no interference.
 You can contrast a functional of the (possible) counterfactual distributions where interference occurs.
 (Was this part of *consistency* in ch 1?)

+3.5 The well-defined obesity intervention is interesting.
+The non-obese is well defined but the obese doesn't seem to be.

+P35 typo: 'implictily'

+Technical point 3.1 Again positivity is described as a probability but then discussed as data measure.

 [I didn't finish this chapter but plan to]

 ## Chapter 4 **

+4.1 Containts a heroic empirical statement: 'heterogeneity of the individual causal effects of treatment is often expected because of variations in individual susceptibilities to treatment'.
+I feel like this is written as though it's an empirical statement but is actually philosophical: How do we know that these individual susceptibilities exist?
+Surely that relies on being able to see counterfactual distributions.

+Important (I think) defn. to remember: 'We only consider variables V that are not affected by treatment A as effect modifiers.'

+4.2 The phrase 'one computes the causal effect' is the epitome of why the term 'causal effect' is ambiguous and unhelpful here.
+One computes an *estimate* – of a *causal estimand* using an *estimator*.

+4.2 'An ideal randomised experiment with conditional randomisation'.
+I mean, a conditionally randomised (in the sense used in this book) trial ain't ideal - oxymoron sentence!

+4.2 Referring back to table 2.2 is unhelpful here because you want to compare it to the new table (4.2).

+4.2 It wasn't explained why the procedure to estimate conditional risks involved stratification then standardisation.
+I'm tired and it's late so I would have liked it spelled out.

+4.2 I really liked the distinction between *surrogate effect modifier* and *causal effect modifier*.
+Though surrogate is an odd term; effectively this is a *confounded* effect modifier.

+Figure 4.1 Others have pointed this out, but the figures and tables contain no captions, and it's pretty weird to stumble across figure 4.1 like 'Uhm... what's this doing here?
+What does it mean?'

+4.3 'First, if a factor V modifies the effect of treatment A on the outcome Y then the average causal effect will differ between populations with different prevalence of V.' This is true if it's a causal effect modifier but no a surrogate.
+Suppose for example that the prevalence of V is identical in a target population and the prevalence of the thing V is a surrogate for differs.

+4.3 There is generally no such a thing as “the average causal effect of treatment A on outcome Y”, but “the average causal effect of treatment A on outcome Y in a population with a particular mix of causal effect modifiers.”
+I agree for most interpretible causal estimands but, to play devil's advocate, (without qualitative interaction) it could be argued that there is a scale on which the effect modification is 0; it's just not a scale people want to see summarised.
+That is, data could arise from a model with no effect modification but it appears to be present anyway.

+4.3 Note - in the sentence quoted above (from P 45) there is a typo: 'no such *a* thing as'.
+Also typo on P46 - 'trasported' should be 'transported'.

+4.3 Gosh, I can't believe this section is called 'model free'.
+Like, there are so many 'that's just, like, your opinion man' assumptions that correspond to parametric restrictions.
+Like 'Therefore, as a general rule, it is more informative to report the (absolute) counterfactual risks'.
+From what I've read of Rothman, he writes strong and unjustified things, so justifying stuff like this by citing him is a bit rich.

+Fine point 4.3 Oh look, more that's not model free!
+Here, they're arguing that non-collapsibility makes the odds ratio inappropriate as a causal estimand.
+Wrong!
+You can adjust and standardise to get a marginal odds ratio.